 As well as the choir’s work within the Chapel, it has won acclaim for its singing in concerts and recordings, both in Windsor and elsewhere.
 It regularly collaborates with London based ensembles and regularly gives one of the principal concerts in the Windsor Festival.
 The choir has produced a number of CDs.
 Abroad, the choir has been heard in the USA, France, Holland, Poland and Spain.

 In 2006 and 2007 the Choir made trips to the USA, and in 2013 the Lay Clerks embarked on a successful concert tour of Nuremberg, Munich and Salzburg, raising the profile of the College and bringing the sound of St George’s to many hundreds of new listeners abroad.
-The most recent tour for the full choir was to Germany in May 2015.
+The full choir returned to Munich in 2015, and most recently visited The Netherlands in 2017.